vegawidget/vegablock/README.md

 The goal of vegablock is to provide an interface between Vega and Blocks.

-The Blocks website <https://bl.ocks.org> provides a way to share JavaScript-based visualizations using GitHub gists; the [**vegawidget**](https://vegawidget.github.io/vegawidget) package provides a way to compose and render Vega (JavaScript) visualizations using R. This package provides a bridge between the Blocks website and the vegawidget package.
+The [Blocks](https://bl.ocks.org) website provides a way to share JavaScript-based visualizations using GitHub gists; the [**vegawidget**](https://vegawidget.github.io/vegawidget) package provides a way to compose and render Vega(-Lite) (JavaScript) visualizations using R. This package provides a bridge between the Blocks website and the vegawidget package.

 If you have a GitHub account, you can use this package to deploy Vega(-Lite) blocks.
 Further, if a block contains a Vega(-Lite)